Lucarnosky/javascript-testing-best-practices-italian/readme-it.md

 });
 ```

-### :thumbsdown: Esempoo Anti-Pattern: Mocking the reality with shallow rendering
+### :thumbsdown: Esempio Anti-Pattern: Mocking the reality with shallow rendering

 ```javascript
 test("Shallow/mocked approach: When clicked to show filters, filters are displayed", () => {